 Reiki for sciatica is an all natural holistic healing method offered by many complementary therapists.
 Reiki is a touch healing art which truly qualifies as alternative and spiritual medicine.
 There are no drugs, manipulation or procedures involved in a reiki session, just therapeutic touch and the transference of spiritual healing energy.

 This commentary will feature a glimpse inside the reiki therapy sector and how this interesting treatment can be used in sciatica sufferers.
 We will explore the pros and cons of using reiki for sciatica care and provide some helpful tips for patients who are interested in trying reiki to relieve their pain.

-Reiki can be offered by a chiropractor, massage therapist, physician or any other healthcare provider trained in its application.
+Reiki can be offered by a chiropractor, massage therapist, physician or any other healthcare provider who has been trained in its application.
 Of course, there are also dedicated reiki masters and practitioners who perform no other curative art except reiki.

 The process of receiving reiki is simple.
 The patient merely opens their mind to receive the healing energies from the care provider, who gently touches them and sends chi/qi energy to facilitate natural healing in the body.